KDE/digikam/README.md

 CMake compilation options to custom digiKam:

-Use CMake "-DENABLE_KFILEMETADATASUPPORT=on"  flag to compile digiKam with KDE files indexer support                                 (disabled by default).
+Use CMake `-DENABLE_KFILEMETADATASUPPORT=on`  flag to compile digiKam with KDE files indexer support                                 (disabled by default).
-Use CMake "-DENABLE_AKONADICONTACTSUPPORT=on" flag to compile digiKam with KDE Mail Contacts support                                 (disabled by default).
+Use CMake `-DENABLE_AKONADICONTACTSUPPORT=on` flag to compile digiKam with KDE Mail Contacts support                                 (disabled by default).
-Use CMake "-DENABLE_DBUS=off"                 flag to compile digiKam without DBus support                                           (enabled by default - for Linux desktop only).
+Use CMake `-DENABLE_DBUS=off`                 flag to compile digiKam without DBus support                                           (enabled by default - for Linux desktop only).
-Use CMake "-DENABLE_MEDIAPLAYER=on"           flag to compile digiKam with QtAV support                                              (disabled by default).
+Use CMake `-DENABLE_MEDIAPLAYER=on`           flag to compile digiKam with QtAV support                                              (disabled by default).
-Use Cmake "-DENABLE_APPSTYLES=on"             flag to compile digiKam with widget application style support                          (disabled by default).
+Use Cmake `-DENABLE_APPSTYLES=on`             flag to compile digiKam with widget application style support                          (disabled by default).
-Use CMake "-DENABLE_OPENCV3=on"               flag to compile digiKam source code using OpenCV3 instead OpenCV2                      (disabled by default).
+Use CMake `-DENABLE_OPENCV3=on`               flag to compile digiKam source code using OpenCV3 instead OpenCV2                      (disabled by default).

 OpenCV3 support needs extra contrib modules package, especially 'face' and 'legacy' components.

 Mysql support options (experimental):

-Use CMake "-DENABLE_MYSQLSUPPORT=on"          flag to compile digiKam with MysSql support                                            (disabled by default).
+Use CMake `-DENABLE_MYSQLSUPPORT=on`          flag to compile digiKam with MysSql support                                            (disabled by default).
-Use CMake "-DENABLE_INTERNALMYSQL=on"         flag to compile digiKam with internal MySQL server                                     (disabled by default).
+Use CMake `-DENABLE_INTERNALMYSQL=on`         flag to compile digiKam with internal MySQL server                                     (disabled by default).

 Debug options:

-Use CMake "-DBUILD_TESTING=on"                flag to compile digiKam source code unit tests                                         (disabled by default).
+Use CMake `-DBUILD_TESTING=on`                flag to compile digiKam source code unit tests                                         (disabled by default).

--- INSTALLATION --------------------------------------------------------
+# Installation

 In order to compile, just use something like that:

-# export VERBOSE=1
+    export VERBOSE=1
-# export QTDIR=/usr/lib/qt5
+    export QTDIR=/usr/lib/qt5
-# export PATH=$QTDIR/bin:$PATH
+    export PATH=$QTDIR/bin:$PATH
-# cmake .
+    cmake .
-# make
+    make
-# sudo make install
+    sudo make install

 Usual CMake options :

--DCMAKE_INSTALL_PREFIX : decide where the program will be install on your computer.
+`-DCMAKE_INSTALL_PREFIX` : decide where the program will be install on your computer.
--DCMAKE_BUILD_TYPE     : decide which type of build you want.
+`-DCMAKE_BUILD_TYPE`     : decide which type of build you want.
 You can chose between:
-                         "debugfull".     : for hacking.
+                           `debugfull`.     : for hacking.
 Include all debug information.
-                         "debug".
+                           `debug`.
-                         "profile".
+                           `profile`.
-                         "relwithdebinfo" : default. use gcc -O2 -g options.
+                           `relwithdebinfo` : default. use gcc `-O2` `-g` options.
-                         "release"        : generate stripped and optimized bin files.
+                           `release`        : generate stripped and optimized bin files.
 For packaging.

 Compared to old autoconf options:

-"cmake . -DCMAKE_BUILD_TYPE=debugfull" is equivalent to "./configure --enable-debug=full"
+    cmake . -DCMAKE_BUILD_TYPE=debugfull" is equivalent to "./configure --enable-debug=full
-"cmake . -DCMAKE_INSTALL_PREFIX=/usr"  is equivalent to "./configure --prefix=/usr"
+    cmake . -DCMAKE_INSTALL_PREFIX=/usr"  is equivalent to "./configure --prefix=/usr

 More details can be found at this url: http://techbase.kde.org/Development/Tutorials/CMake#Environment_Variables

-Note: To know KDE install path on your computer, use 'kf5-config --prefix' command line like this (with full debug object enabled):
+Note: To know KDE install path on your computer, use `kf5-config --prefix` command line like this (with full debug object enabled):

-"cmake . -DCMAKE_BUILD_TYPE=debugfull -DCMAKE_INSTALL_PREFIX=`kf5-config --prefix`"
+    cmake . -DCMAKE_BUILD_TYPE=debugfull -DCMAKE_INSTALL_PREFIX=`kf5-config --prefix`

--- DONATE MONEY --------------------------------------------------------
+# Donate Money

 If you love digiKam, you can help developers to buy new photo devices to test and implement new features.
 Thanks in advance for your generous donations.